myarmolinsky/Ponkemo-v2/README.md

 - Itemdex
   - Edit items (admin-privilege users only)
 - Fix notFound showing up while loading a Pokemon even though the Pokemon exists (should show spinner instead)
-- Types pages
-  - Types on Pokemon page are links to that respective type page with a type chart
 - Users have spawnCounter, item tier points, Pokemon tier points
   - spawnCounter is used for spawning Pokemon, it ensures that it is harder to get a rarer Pokemon
 - Spawnrates